Micha098/Simons-sleep-DM/README.md

 subprocess.run(f"{sync_command} > output.txt", shell=True)
 ```
 ### Data Preparation
-- **Subject Data Retrieval**: Extracts subject IDs and their time zones from a CSV file located at a predefined path, for accurate data handling per subject.
+- **Subject Data Retrieval**: This step extracts subject IDs and their respective time zones from a CSV file at a specified path, ensuring accurate data handling for each subject.

-Below is the a tree diagram that demonstrates the original order in which the data is orgnized when its pulled from the S3 cloud
+Below is a tree diagram that demonstrates the original organization of the data when it is pulled from the S3 cloud:

 ![raw_data](https://github.com/Micha098/Simons-sleep-DM/assets/107123518/f5e32b5b-4adb-49d3-b4e1-d3144f1d0464)

-### Slurm Job Submission
-- **Aggregated Data Processing**: Submits a Slurm job to process aggregated data.

-aggregated data

-- **Sleep Data Summarization**: After a 60-minute wait, submits another job to summarize sleep data, followed by a 30-minute wait.

-### Nightly Report Generation
-- **Processing Individual Subjects**: Iterates through directories of subjects identified by specific prefixes.
-Processes different types of measurement data, generates summary tables, and handles exceptions.
+### Aggregated Data Processing
+- **Slurm Job Submission**: The aggregated data script submits a Slurm job to process summary measures from the Empatica directory.
+It combines these measures into a single table per day in the format `empatica_measures_{subject_id}_{date}.csv`.
+- **Measurements Processed**: The measures included in this process are wear detection, sleep detection, activity count, step count, heart rate, and respiratory rate.
+Importantly, since
+- **Time Zone Handling**: Since data on the Empatica server is uploaded in UTC (00:00), the data for each participant is concatenated into one long file per subject.
+It is then adjusted to match each participant's local time zone before being split again into individual daily files for each subject.

-### Reporting
+### Raw Data Processing
-- **Reports Merging and Output**: Combines multiple reports into a DataFrame, classifies subjects, and outputs the final report to a CSV file.

-### Additional Slurm Job
-- **Raw Data Processing**: Submits a Slurm job to process raw data.
+- **Slurm Job Submission**: The aggregated data script submits a Slurm job to process summary measures from the Empatica directory.
+Here also, the outputs of the scritp are indvidual files per day, in which every file is corrected to the time zone of the subject
+- **Raw data Processed**: The raw data included in this process are accelerometer, gyroscope, blood volume pulse (BVP),electroderaml activity (EDA) and temperature.

+-
 #### Example Notebook Command
 To run this script from a Jupyter notebook, you can use the following command: